GangGreenTemperTatum/terraform/study/HashiCorp Infrastructure Automation Certification Terraform Associate (002) Study (Theory) Notes.md

 <br>

 * **Sentinel**:
+	* **Sentinel allows Terraform users to apply policy as code to enforce standardized configurations for resources being deployed via infrastructure as code**
 	* Sentinel policies are defined using the **sentinel policy language** (configuration files = `.sentinel` file ext, mock files = `sentinel.hcl` file ext) and added to **policy sets** so that Terraform Cloud can enforce on a workspace
 	* Sentinel policies are available in the Terraform Cloud Team and Governance tier.
 	* Sentinel tests requirements against imported data, resulting in a `Pass` or `Fail` (`sentinel apply <filename>.sentinel`)